-Matching Numbers with Build Sheet, Complete Restoration
+Matching Numbers, Build Sheet, Nut & Bolt Restoration

 Produced for one year only, the Superbird was developed for Richard Petty to drive in the NASCAR racing series.
 Petty became a multiple NASCAR winner in the Superbird.
 The 1969 Daytona and 1970 Superbird were the first stock cars to be modified aerodynamically.
 Their success was such that NASCAR banned them for the 1971 season.
 NASCAR officials were concerned with their dangerously high speeds as well as the huge wing and nose cone.
 The ban brought an end to the production of the Plymouth Superbird after just 1,920 were made.